The ICRM announces Ellie Maier, CRM, CBCP, as the Recipient of the 2016 Alan Andolsen Award

 The award will be presented at the ICRM Annual Business Meeting to be held in conjunction with the ARMA International Annual Conference.

 , served as President of the ICRM in 2009 and succeeded to Chairman of the Board in 2010 until his passing.
 As President, he directed the revision to the organization's leadership succession structure and branding strategy, the creation of the ICRM's Internet portal and increasing the number of CRMs.

-Alan Andolsen, CRM, CMC, was the President of Naremo Services, Inc. and was a records management consultant for more than 30 years.
-His primary focus has been on the management of digital records and the development of methodologies to create effective management structures.
+Alan Andolsen, CRM, CMC, was the President of Naremco Services, Inc. and was a records management consultant for more than 30 years.
+His primary focus was on the management of digital records and the development of methodologies to create effective management structures.